felicien-brochu/selflessheroes/leveleditor/doc/Metadata.md

     -   must only be alphanumeric characters and underscores.
     -   must be 32 characters long at most.

-    :bulb: An easy way to choose an `id` is to lowercase your title and replace spaces by underscores.
+    :bulb: A good way to choose an `id` is to lowercase your title and replace spaces by underscores.

 -   `difficulty` [integer] a difficulty rating of the level from 0 to 4: